cosmos/ibc-go/docs/tutorials/01-fee/07-test-app.md

 </HighlightBox>

+In this section, we will test the React app we created in the previous section.
+We will run two chains locally, configure and run a relayer, and make an incentivized IBC transfer between the two chains.
+You can find the React app we created in the previous section [here](https://github.com/srdtrk/cosmoverse2023-ibc-fee-demo)

 ## Run two chains locally

 Ignite supports running multiple chains locally with different configs.
 The source chain will be called earth and the destination chain will be called mars.